Trump Administration Weakens Climate Plan To Help Coal Plants Stay Open

 His plan aimed to cut carbon dioxide emissions from the country's power plants 32 percent below 2005 levels by 2030.
 But it never went into effect because of court challenges.

 Despite that, the country is well on its way to meeting that goal a decade ahead of schedule.
-Despite a 2.8 percent increase in energy-related CO2 emissions last year, those emissions have declined 28 percent since 2005, according to the U.S. Energy Information Administration.
+Even with a 2.8% increase in energy-related CO2 emissions last year, those emissions have declined 28% since 2005, according to the U.S. Energy Information Administration.

-The coal industry and its supporters opposed it from the start because it would have meant fewer coal-fired power plants operating in the U.S. They joined with more than two dozen states who filed a legal challenge to stop the rule.
-In court, they argued the Obama administration overstepped its authority under the Clean Air Act.
+The coal industry and its supporters opposed the rule from the start because it would have meant fewer coal-fired power plants operating in the United States.
+Coal companies and some utilities joined with more than two dozen states that filed a legal challenge to stop it.
+In court, they argued the Obama administration had overstepped its authority under the Clean Air Act.

 They successfully stalled implementation of the Clean Power Plan, but it didn't help the coal industry.

-Carbon pollution from power plants has declined mostly because of slower than expected growth in electricity demand and big changes in the fuels used to generate power.
+Carbon pollution from power plants has declined mostly because of slower-than-expected growth in electricity demand and big changes in the fuels used to generate power.

 "Underlying market forces have moved faster to reduce power plant climate pollution than the Obama administration forecasted," says David Doniger with the Natural Resources Defense Council.